Graduate Awards and Scholarships

 In general, applications for support will be considered twice per year, in the autumn and winter terms, with deadlines posted well in advance.
 Applications for support of unanticipated expenses may be considered at other times.

-The Winter 2017 Graduate Awards Application is due to the SDS main office by February 24th 2016 at 5pm.
+The Fall 2017 Graduate Awards Application is due to the SDS main office by Friday October 20 at 5pm.

 The categories of expenses that the award committee will consider are as follows: